Pathfinders Camp (Woodlarks) is a charity (1171466) with appointed Trustees. The current Trustees are:

 Trustee and Camp Leader

-Pathfinders to me, if I could distill it into three words, would be ‘Friendship’, ‘Kindness’, and ‘Possibilities’.
-I joined Pathfinders many years ago and came on my own, knowing no-one, and came away from that first week with loads of new friends, who I am still fortunate to have as friends today, over 30 years later.
+Pathfinders to me, if I could distil it into three words, would be ‘Friendship’, ‘Kindness’, and ‘Possibilities’.
+I joined Pathfinders many years ago and came on my own, knowing no one, and came away from that first week with loads of new friends, who I am still fortunate to have as friends today, over 30 years later.
 Being part of Pathfinders keeps my mind open to new possibilities, and even those of us who have been coming for a long time learn something new every year, whether that’s around a new piece of technology making things more accessible or looking at a situation in a different way to make activities possible for everyone.
-The main thing you need to start with at Pathfinders is kindness and the drive to help others, we’re all here as Pathfinders to open up the realms of possibility, confidence, and the ability for everyone (ourselves included) to learn and experience new things.
+The main thing you need to start with at Pathfinders is kindness and the drive to help others; we’re all here as Pathfinders to open up the realms of possibility, confidence, and the ability for everyone (ourselves included) to learn and experience new things.

 Jo Fulford